Indian philosophy: Śramaṇic traditions

+Indian Śramaṇa tradition had one of its earliest known prominent exemplar as Parshvanatha, the 23rd Tirthankar in 9th century BCE.
+It became prominent in the 5th and 4th centuries BCE, and even more so during the Mauryan period (c.
+322–184 BCE).
+Jainism and Buddhism were especially influential.
+These traditions influenced all later forms of Indian philosophy who either adopted some of their ideas or reacted against them.

 Jain philosophy

 Jain philosophy is the oldest Indian philosophy that separates body (matter) from the soul (consciousness) completely.
+Each individual soul is inherently endowed with infinite knowledge and boundless bliss.
+However, since infinity its true nature has remained veiled due to ignorance, causing it to mistakenly identify with the physical body.
+This misidentification leads to suffering and the accumulation of karma.
+As karma accumulates, the soul becomes bound to the cycle of birth and rebirth, perpetuating a continuous journey of suffering and ignorance, until it ultimately attains liberation through self-realization (atma-anubhuti).
+Jainism lays down the path for the soul to realize its true nature by right faith and active awareness of the self (bhedvigyān) as an unchanging eternal gnāta (knower) and drashtā (witness) distinct from its ignorant activities like thoughts, passions, etc.

-Jainism was revived and re-established after Mahavira, the last and the 24th Tirthankara, synthesised and revived the philosophies and promulgations of the ancient Śramaṇic traditions laid down by the first Jain tirthankara Rishabhanatha millions of years ago.
-According to Dundas, outside of the Jain tradition, historians date the Mahavira as about contemporaneous with the Buddha in the 5th-century BCE, and accordingly the historical Parshvanatha, based on the c.
-250-year gap, is placed in 8th or 7th century BCE.
+Jainism experienced a resurgence after Mahavira, the 24th Tirthankara, revitalized and unified the ancient teachings of the Śramaṇic tradition, originally established by Rishabhadeva, the first Jain Tirthankara, millions of years prior.
+Historians outside of the Jain tradition date Mahavira to the 6th century BCE, roughly contemporaneous with the Buddha.
+This timeline would place the historical Parshvanatha approximately 250 years earlier, in the 9th century BCE.

 Jainism is a Śramaṇic religion and rejected the authority of the Vedas.
 However, like all Indian religions, it shares the core concepts such as karma, ethical living, rebirth, samsara and moksha.
 Jainism places strong emphasis on asceticism, ahimsa (non-violence) and anekantavada (relativity of viewpoints) as a means of spiritual liberation, ideas that influenced other Indian traditions.

 Jainism strongly upholds the individualistic nature of soul and personal responsibility for one's decisions; and that self-reliance and individual efforts alone are responsible for one's liberation.
 According to the Jain philosophy, the world (Saṃsāra) is full of hiṃsā (violence).
-Therefore, one should direct all his efforts in attainment of Ratnatraya, that are Samyak Darshan (right perception), Samyak Gnana (right knowledge) and Samyak Chàritra (right conduct) which are the key requisites to attain liberation.
+Therefore, one should direct all efforts towards the attainment of Ratnatraya, which are Samyak Darshan (right perception), Samyak Gnana (right knowledge) and Samyak Chàritra (right conduct), the key requisites to attain liberation.